How to Recover Lost Disk Space on a USB Drive

 If you’re on a Windows machine, keep reading.
 Otherwise, skip to the next section for Mac OS X.

-Open the utility called DiskPart.
-It should be included with your Windows system.
-You can get to it by going to Start, then typing in
+Open the DiskPart utility.
+Likely it came packaged with Windows.
+You can get to it by going to Start, then typing diskpart

 Mac OS X